bangle-io/bangle-io/CONTRIBUTING.md

 - `yarn g:e2e` to run the integration tests.

+- `yarn g:build-prod-serve` to start a production optimized version of bangle on `localhost:1234`.

 More commands in the `package.json`.

 > Sometimes when running locally, the app might get stuck on loading, this is a known issue, try reloading the page a few times.